 To get started, think about your audience’s motivations, what they hope to gain from attending your event, and who they want to connect with.
 Additionally, consider which content and speakers will be the most compelling for your attendees.

-Once you consider these factors, you can create an event that is both authentic and engaging for your audience.
+Once you consider these factors, you can create an authentic and engaging event for your audience.

 3) Brand Partnerships